Taoist art: Further examples

 A drunken xian staggers home, supported by a demon.

 Song dynasty painting of Lü Dongbin appearing over the Yueyang Pavilion.

 Queen Mother of the West from Yongle Temple murals, Yuan dynasty.

 God of Good Fortune and his attendants, standing among the heavens, from the Album of Eighteen Daoist Paintings, by Zhang Lu.

 Lan Caihe of the Eight Immortals, from the Album of Eighteen Daoist Paintings, by Zhang Lu.

 Daoist philosopher Liezi, from the Album of Eighteen Daoist Paintings, by Zhang Lu.

+Painting of plum blossoms from Hong Kong Library Taoist culture exhibition, 2019.